fportantier/habu/README.rst

 .. code-block::

-    Usage: habu.web.report [OPTIONS] [F]
+    Usage: habu.web.report [OPTIONS] [INPUT_FILE]

-      Uses Firefox to take a screenshot of the websites. (you need firefox installed, obviously)
+      Uses Firefox or Chromium to take a screenshot of the websites.

       Makes a report that includes the HTTP headers.